Your essential guide to GenAI terminology: the top words to know

 Reinforcement learning from human feedback (RLHF) is a method of tuning foundation models by having users of a system rate the responses of the model.
 The model will adapt itself in response to that feedback, constantly chasing positive ratings.
 RLHF is one of the methods used to create ChatGPT from the underlying GPT model.

-A Token is the smallest unit of text that an LLM understands.
+Token is the smallest unit of text that an LLM understands.
 Texts used to train an LLM would have been broken down into words or even single letters, and the model’s job would be to take a sequence of these tokens and learn to predict the next token.

-For example, a word-based tokenizer would convert
+For example, a word-based tokeniser would convert

 Write a blog about generative AI terms